dadevel/secboot/README.md

 ## Troubleshooting

+The warning *data remaining: gaps between PE/COFF sections?* is caused by `sbsign` and can be safely ignored.

 If fwupd fails on Arch Linux with the error *Secure Boot is enabled, but shim isn't installed* then run `sudo touch /boot/efi/EFI/arch/shimx64.efi`.

 ## References